 SCENARIO FEATURES.
 The twelve (12) single-family homes each represent 1 receptor.
+The twelve (12) single-family homes were not built prior to the roadway.
 To complete the analysis for this scenario, however the ER must be calculated for the church.